pkmn/ps/mods/README.md

 contains entirely new fields, `ModdedDex` (initialized with the correct types as parameters) will allow for presenting a typesafe API to clients (though internally relies on casting, which is not guaranteed to be safe).
-There are cleaner ways to implement typesafe mods, but this `ModdedDex` approach aims to simply acheive parity with the upstream Pokémon Showdown implementation.
+There are cleaner ways to implement typesafe mods, but this `ModdedDex` approach aims to simply achieve parity with the upstream Pokémon Showdown implementation.

 ```ts
 import {Dex, ID, ModData, Ability, AbilityData} from '@pkmn/dex'; // '@pkmn/sim'